Flowminder/FlowKit/docs/source/flowdb.md

     -   [pgRouting](http://pgrouting.org) for advanced spatial analysis
     -   Utilities for connecting with Oracle databases ([oracle_fdw](https://github.com/laurenz/oracle_fdw))
     -   Scheduled tasks run in database ([pg_cron](https://github.com/citusdata/pg_cron))

+## Caveats

+You will typically need to increase the default shared memory available to docker containers when running FlowDB.
+You can do this either by setting `shm_size` for the FlowDB container in your compose or stack file, or by passing the `--shm-size` argument to the `docker run` command.